ljredux/Get-ComfyWF/README.md

 # uncomfy

 Extract a workflow from an existing ComfyUI image or video and save it as a JSON workflow file that can be reopened in ComfyUI.
 Only likely to work with png and mp4 files saved via ComfyUI's native *Save Image* and *Save Video* nodes.
+(Yes, this can be done by dropping a generated image onto ComfyUI, but an eventual goal is to extract only specific information with switches.)

 This standalone executable has *no* dependencies.
 Make it available system-wide by adding it to your PATH.